ServiceNowEvents/Guidebook-Tools-Setup-Guide/README.md

 ## Submit User Name
 As a K18 Lab or CC Workshop speaker, you will require access to the GitHub org set up as the repository for our guides.
 In addition, you will also need permission to download the guide template you are assigned to.
 Follow these steps to gain access to the org.

-1. If you haven't already, send your registerd GitHub user name to [Jason McKee] (mailto:jason.mckee@servicenow.com) .
+1. If you haven't already, send your registerd GitHub user name to [Jason McKee](mailto:jason.mckee@servicenow.com).
 Jason will submit your name to the GitHub org created for K18.
 An inviation will be sent to your email that you must accept.
 1. Open the invitation email from "GitHub" or "jasontmckeesn" to join the ServiceNow Events organization.
 1. Click the "Join ServiceNowEvents" button
 1. Repeat these steps for each GitHub invitation you receive.